Selfies and Rhinoplasty

 Actual patient quote: “Dr. Athre can you see on this selfie that my right side of my nose looks bigger than my left.
 But it does not look that way in the mirror.”

 Did you know that a poll conducted by the American Academy of Facial Plastic and Reconstructive Surgery showed that the selfie craze has increased the demand for facial plastic surgery?
 The study showed that 58% of polled facial plastic surgeons saw an increased demand for facial plastic procedures with patients citing their motivation was to improve their selfie.
+In their 2020 polling research, the AAFPRS found that facial plastic surgery accounted for 75% of the work done that year, the result of the “ZOOM effect.”

 The selfie has become a staple of our technology diet in the 21st century.
 What originally started as a simple way to capture a candid moment has become so mainstream that the average millennial is expected to take 25,700 selfies in their lifetime!
 To put this in perspective, the average lifespan is 27375 days; that is more than one selfie a day through one’s adult life.